 Suitable for all people able to manage own travel to the pickup point

-Suitable for all those who do not need a dedicated guide or bring their own
+Suitable for all those who do not need a dedicated guide or who can bring their own

 We will help with inductions to buildings and activity guidance